 - PRIF or PRRIF: Prescribed Registered Retirement Income Fund

 A general and simplified way to look at these accounts is to compare them with a Registered Retirement Savings Plan (RRSP) and a Registered Retirement Income Fund (RRIF).
-As a RRSP relates to a RRIF, so do LIRA and LRSP relate to a LIF, RLIF, or RLIF.
+As an RRSP relates to an RRIF, so does the LIRA and LRSP relate to a LIF, RLIF, or RLIF.

 Let’s look at each term more closely.

 RRSP and RRIF

 When you clock 71 years of age, you are required by law to do one of four things with your RRSP account.
 You can either: